The Pasadena Convention Center is just 9 miles northeast of downtown Los Angeles. Several airports serve the greater Los Angeles area:

 Located in the heart of thriving downtown Pasadena, southern California’s premier meeting destination offers a state-of-the-art exhibit hall, ballroom and meeting rooms.
 Adding to its appeal, attendees can walk to four major hotels and Old Pasadena, a bustling 22-block historical area filled with 200 shops, boutiques, restaurants and clubs.
 Visitors will also enjoy renowned museums, golf, live theatre, and enviable weather.

 For sightseeing and travel within Pasadena’s shopping and entertainment districts, the Pasadena ARTS Bus travels between Old Pasadena, South Lake Avenue and the Playhouse District.
-The ARTS buses are easily recognizable by their colorful exteriors.
+The ARTS buses are easily recognizable by their colorful exteriors and the fare is just 75 cents.
 Stops are designated throughout the city with a pink triangle marked “ARTS.”

 Old Pasadena is a bustling urban center.
 On the National Register of Historic Places, this 22-block area of streets and alleyways reflects the traditions of early California, blending more than 200 retail stores, art galleries, trendy boutiques, vintage clothing stores, theaters and restaurants while maintaining the heritage of Pasadena’s early downtown charm.